1. What’s your story? Where are you from?

 Secondly, I like making an animation because I love people’s reaction when they watch the action of my character in my moving illustration.
 When I have some spare time, I make gif animations now.
 Also, sometimes I like using halftones for my work because only a few colours make decorum and contrast.

 4. What is your artistic process like?

 When I studied art and design in Tokyo before I left for London, my teacher said: “You have to see the world more, not your inner world”.
-Then I took notice of things in the world: location, affairs, events, and the existence of story everywhere.
+Then I took notice of things in the world: location, affairs, events, and the existence of stories everywhere.
 When I felt that I want to tell it, I get interested and feel a jolt.
 I express it to people in the shape of illustration.

 5. Who and/or what inspires your work?

 My work is inspired by traditional and pop culture, storytelling, location, events, so I’m particularly inspired by everyday life.
 Also, I grew up on Japanese comics and cartoons.
 It informed my artwork today.
 I got inspiration about colour from Roy Lichtenstein.
 His artwork provided some motivation for me to use halftones for my work.